Beach Hazards Statement issued for Guam by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-29 12:40:00 PST Expires: 2022-12-30 10:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+Effective: 2023-01-02 11:00:00 MST Expires: 2023-01-03 17:00:00 MST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
 The latest road conditions can be obtained by calling 5 1 1.
-Target Area: Baker County WINTER STORM WARNING REMAINS IN EFFECT UNTIL 11 AM MST FRIDAY * WHAT...Heavy snow.
-Additional snow accumulations of 1 to 4 inches, except 4 to 8 inches over the mountains. * WHERE...In Idaho, Owyhee Mountains and Upper Weiser River zones.
-In Oregon, Baker County zone. * WHEN...Until 11 AM MST Friday. * IMPACTS...Travel could be very difficult to impossible.
+Target Area: Clark; Codington; Deuel; Grant; Hamlin; Spink WINTER STORM WARNING REMAINS IN EFFECT FROM NOON MONDAY TO 6 PM CST TUESDAY * WHAT...Heavy snow expected.
+Total snow accumulations of 4 to 10 inches.
+Winds gusting as high as 35 mph. * WHERE...Portions of northeast South Dakota. * WHEN...From noon Monday to 6 PM CST Tuesday. * IMPACTS...Travel could be very difficult.
+Patchy blowing snow could significantly reduce visibility.
+The hazardous conditions could impact the morning or evening commute.

 weather.gov